40 Biggest NBA Draft Busts: Where Are They Now?

 4. Sam Bowie (No. 2, 1984)

 It’s often forgotten that Bowie was a 1985 First Team NBA All-Rookie performer with the Portland Trail Blazers and spent 11 seasons in the league.
-Rather, his basketball-playing legacy is largely defined by his constant injuries and being the player drafted immediately before Michael Jordan.
+Rather, his basketball-playing legacy is largely defined by his constant injuries and being the player drafted immediately ahead of Michael Jordan.

 After the conclusion of his playing career, Bowie returned to Lexington, KY, where locals still fondly recall his college days at Kentucky.
 He has forged a successful second career as an owner and trainer of race horses.